mbarbin/vcs/README.md

 ## Known issues

-- The camel depicted in the project logo has only one hump, whereas OCaml camels traditionally have two.
-We dare to hope that, as the project matures, our camel will grow its second hump and fully embrace its OCaml heritage.
+- The camel depicted in the project logo has only one hump, whereas OCamls traditionally have two.
+We dare to hope that, as the project matures, our mascot will grow its second hump and fully embrace its OCaml heritage.

 ## Unknown issues